 Monochrome picture is specified using the Surface State with Surface Format of 12.
 Therefore, MFX hardware, in either decode or encode mode, does not generate any read or write traffic for U/V components.
-The motivation for this bandwidth optimization is that monochrome video coding might be used for wireless display.

 For Encoder:

 - 1. No read in UV original components

 - 2. Processing UV component no

 - 3. Reconstructed UV component reference picture no

 - 4. Filter UV component no